Rapdorian/resume/README.md

 2020

 * Continued working on the tool from 2019 internship
-* Got the tool into a usable state for a field test with users
+* Refined the tool into a usable state for a field test with users

 **Software Developer Intern**, SIL International
 2019

 * Developed a tool for cleaning data after a rapid word collection workshop
-* Wrote ansible scripts to managing deploying a webserver to an Intel NUC running Ubuntu server
+* Wrote Ansible scripts which managed deploying a web server to an Intel NUC running Ubuntu server

 **NES Game Developer**, Freelance
 2018-2019